Staco78/VBAN-Messenger/docs/Namespaces/Server.md

 Return

-   - Recent conversations with a pagination system.
+   - Recent conversations with a paging system.
 #

 ### **getUser**